 What are primary and secondary sources?

-Primary sources are documents or artifacts that were made at the time of the events they describe.
+Primary sources are documents or artifacts that were created at the time of the events they describe or shortly after.

 This means that they are often firsthand accounts by people who experienced the events personally.